AlsoGhostglowDev/Ghost-s-Trash-Bin/robot_script_templates/intructions.md

 - Press <kbd>CTRL + S</kbd> to save and press <kbd>CTRL + W</kbd> to go back to the terminal.
 - Type in <kbd>name.lua</kbd>.
 Replace the name with your own file name, then the robot should be run.

-**DISCLAIMER**:
+> [!WARNING]
-- Do not go on top or infront of the robot as it can break it's path.
+> - Do not go on top or infront of the robot as it can break it's path.
-- Do not expect to robot to stop when hazards are near it.
+> - Do not expect to robot to stop when hazards are near it.